cgloeckner/amid-infinity/03_life_forms.md

 ## HUMAN >> +2 Stat/Effort points

 The humble origin of today's technology is located in the cradle of humanity.

-There are people as you and I, versatile but also complex.
-Some people are a gain to humanity, others are a puzzle piece of its decay.
-Unknowing of larger forces and entities, humanity lives its life in a sphere of illusion.
+Versatile but also complex, there are people as you and I. Some people are a gain to humanity, others are a puzzle piece of its decay.
+But humanity lives its life in a sphere of illusion, unknowing of larger forces and entities

 > The most merciful thing in the world, I think, is the inability of the human mind to correlate all its contents.
 We live on a placid island of ignorance in the midst of black seas of infinity, and it was not meant that we should voyage far.